ffrank/puppet-mgmtgraph/README.md

 ## Usage

+It is no longer necessary to invoke `puppet mgmtgraph` directly, since it's possible to use `mgmt`'s `--puppet` switch to load the resulting graph directly.

+Still, for testing and debugging, the tool is still useful.
+It can also make sense to save a translated YAML graph to a file in order to cache it.
+After all, building the catalog is usually the most time consuming part when running `mgmt` from a Puppet manifest.

+### Manual invocation

 Currently, the most useful invocation of `puppet mgmtgraph` targets single manifests of simple structure

     puppet mgmtgraph --manifest /path/to/my.pp >/tmp/mygraph.yaml